Storm (Marvel Comics): 2000s: X-Treme X-Men and marriage to Black Panther

 During the 2005 House of M storyline, an alternate reality is created by Scarlet Witch in which mutants are dominant and humans are oppressed.
 In this reality, Africa is a united independent power ruled by Storm alongside Black Panther.
 Storm is critical of Magneto's mutant-supremacist ideas and practices.
 This is the first time that Storm and Black Panther are depicted as a royal couple, although their relationship in this reality is strained and they are not married.
-In the subsequent "Decimation" storyline, the previous timeline is restored by 90% of mutants lose their powers.
+In the subsequent "Decimation" storyline, the previous timeline is restored, but 90% of mutants lose their powers.
 Storm is among the 198 mutants who retain their powers.
 Also that year, the miniseries Ororo: Before the Storm by writer Mark Sumerak retold her backstory in greater detail, concentrating on her relationship with surrogate father figure Achmed el-Gibar during her childhood.
 In late 2005, there was a crossover storyline between X-Men vol. 2 and Black Panther in which Storm and Black Panther rekindled their relationship in the mainstream shared universe.

 The following year, Marvel Comics announced that Storm would marry fellow African super hero Black Panther.
 Collaborating writer Eric Jerome Dickey explained that it was a move to explicitly target the female and African American audience.
 Storm's history with Black Panther, including the initial meeting of the characters, was retconned by Marvel during the lead up to their marriage.
 Initially, in Marvel Team-Up #100 (1980), Storm is seen at age twelve rescuing Black Panther from a white racist called Andreas de Ruyter, but in Dickey's miniseries, T'Challa saves Ororo (who is still twelve) from de Ruyter and his brother.
 A Black Panther #24 (2006) flashback is ambiguous when it comes to the physical aspect of their first meeting, while the miniseries depicts Ororo giving her virginity to T'Challa a few days after they meet.
 Collaborating writer Axel Alonso, editor of Black Panther, has stated: "Eric's story, for all intents and purposes (...) is Ororo's origin story."